davidsenack/RiceBox/README.md

 Don't want to deal with installing [Arch Linux](https://archlinux.org/)?
 Don't want to spend [forever configuring](https://www.youtube.com/watch?v=gCRzng7LsQI) every little aspect of your Linux build?
 Want to post screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/)?
 Then RiceBox is for you!

-RiceBox is an easy to install linux operating system (well, not technically an operating system, but who cares, right?).
-Built on [ArcoLinux](https://arcolinux.com/) (a derivative of [Arch](https://archlinux.org/)) and configured using [Luke Smith's Auto-Bootstrapping Script (LARBS)](https://larbs.xyz/), RiceBox is almost entirely the work of other people.
-But I'm lazy and I don't want to reinvent the wheel (read: reinstall and configure Arch for the hunderdth time), so here we are.
+RiceBox is an easy to install linux operating system (well, technically a set of configuration scripts on top of an OS).
+Built on [ArcoLinux](https://arcolinux.com/) (a derivative of [Arch](https://archlinux.org/)) and configured using [Luke Smith's Auto-Rice Bootstrapping Scripts (LARBS)](https://larbs.xyz/), RiceBox is almost entirely the work of other people.
+But I'm lazy and don't want to reinvent the wheel (read: reinstall and configure Arch for the hunderdth time), so here we are.

+So what's the point of all of this?
+I grew tired of installing various Linux distros from the ground up and spending hours configuring everything over and over.
+It's fun for a while but I just want a system that works and has some advanced workflow options pre-configured.
+Sure, I could just save my dotfiles to Github or something like that, but I wanted something even more simple.

-RiceBox can be installed in about 20 minutes, customized in about five minutes, and before you know it you'll be posting those sweet screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/).
+So, how is this for simplicity: ArcoLinuxD is a minimal base image that uses the Calamares installer and can be installed in about 15 minutes.
+Then you update the base system, install a few packages and run LARBS (which includes an easy to use installer of its own).
+Finally, you can choose from one of our preconfigured wallpapers/themes (or choose your own) and you're done; and before you know it you'll be posting those sweet screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/).
 Because that's why we're really here, right?
 <br>

 ## Installation